mhbakalar/intquery/README.md

-# intquery
-Deep learning prediction of LSI off-targets

 ## Overview
+Intquery: Deep learning prediction of LSI off-targets

 IntQuery leverages deep learning to predict LSI activity at candidate off-target sites across the genome, offering an **in silico** method for LSI off-target prediction.

 # Abstract